Kanaries/pygwalker/README.md

 Available configurations:
 - privacy        ['offline', 'get-only', 'meta', 'any'] (default: meta).
     "offline"   : no data will be transfered other than the front-end and back-end of the notebook.
-    "get-only"  : the data will not be uploaded but only fetched from external servers.
+    "get-only"  : allow fetch latest pygwalker version to check update.
     "meta"      : only the desensitized data will be processed by external servers.
-There might be some server-side processing tasks performed on the metadata in future versions.
+Required for using LLM to generate charts.
     "any"       : the data can be processed by external services.
 ```